How do I care for my natural stone (marble, granite, limestone, travertine & slate)?

 - Blot up spills immediately

-- Protect floors with mats or area rugs
+- Protect tile and flooring with mats or area rugs

 - Don’t use abrasive cleaners